How to Trade Stocks for Beginners

 Types of Stock Orders when Trading Stocks

-The next decision a stock trading beginner needs to determine what type of order we would like to put in.
-If we select to purchase the stock with a market order, it will likely be filled at a price close to the ask price.
+The next decision you need to make is to determine what type of order you would like to put in.
+If you decide to purchase the stock with a market order, it will likely be filled at a price close to the ask price.

-If you put in a limit order, you can set the price you would like to purchase the stock for.
+But if you put in a limit order; you can set the price you would like to purchase the stock for.
 The limit price sets the maximum you are willing to pay.
-If the stock is trading at $212, but you do not want to pay more than $211, you can set a limit order for $211.
-Then you execute the trade only If the stock drops to that price or below.
+If the stock is trading at $22, but you do not want to pay more than $21, you can set a limit order for $21.
+Then you execute the trade only if the stock drops to that price or below.

 The Duration of the Order

 The next thing for a stock trading beginner to do is set is the duration of the trade.
-If you select the good until canceled option, this tells the brokerage that the price we set is good until we manually cancel it.
-In other words, it keeps the order valid until it is filled and the stock is actually bought.
-Or until we cancel the order.
+If you select the good until canceled option; this tells the brokerage that the price you set is good until you manually cancel the order.
+In other words, it keeps the order valid until it is filled, and the stock is actually bought.
+Or until you cancel the order yourself.

 Finalize Your Stock Trade & Concluding Thoughts on How to Trade Stocks for Beginners

-Now we can preview and review our order.
+Now you can preview and review your order.
 Some brokerages will have a commission fee for the trade, and that will be reflected in the total cost.

 It will display your estimated total cost.
 If you need to edit or cancel your order, now is the time to do so.

-Go to your account overview and look at your orders where you can see your filled and open orders.
-You will see your order in the open orders list until the completion of the order.
+Go to your account overview and look at your orders.
+This is where you can see your filled and open orders.
+You will see your order in the open orders list until it’s completed.
+Or if the trade has been immediately executed, you will see the stock in your portfolio.

-Those are the fundamentals you to know for how to trade stocks for beginners.
+Those are the fundamentals you need to know for how to trade stocks as a beginner.
 Of course, that’s the easy part.
 Now you’ll need to do your research and decide on the best stocks to buy.
 And that’s where the real fun begins.